lngns/OCP3/README.md

 }
 ```

-When a variable URI is desired without an actual parameter, it is posible to add a `?` character after the placeholder symbol.
+When a variable URI is desired without an actual parameter, it is possible to add a `?` character after the placeholder symbol.
 Ex:
 ```php
 class MyOtherWebInterface